 Certainly other opportunities exist to improve the entrance character and slow traffic.
-Like the South Woodward Gateway, the North Woodward Gateway needs an urban design plan.
+Like the South Woodward Gateway, the North Woodward Gateway needs an urban design plan and a study of public property along North Old Woodward.
 Ahead of a full gateway plan, additional canopy trees should be added to the Woodward median throughout the city.

-- 1. Create a Woodward Safety and Beautification Plan, including a full and consistent tree canopy along the Woodward median throughout Birmingham. - 2.
+- Create a Woodward Safety and Beautification Plan, including a full and consistent tree canopy along the Woodward median throughout Birmingham. - 2.
 Create a Woodward Gateways Plan to comprehensively address the three gateway areas along Woodward, including a North Woodward Gateway Urban Design Plan to improve safety, reduce noise, improve the appearance of the northern approach, slow traffic entering the city, and improve the Old Woodward entrance as a gateway to Birmingham.